GabeScott/standard-works-vault/General Conference/1979 October - Prayers and Answers.md

 And on occasions, when it is required for His work, for instance when we are to call members to high positions in the stakes, we can ask a question in prayer and receive an immediate, direct revelation in return.

-No message is repeated more times in scripture than the simple thought: “Ask, and ye shall receive” (D&C 4:7).
+No message is repeated more times in scripture than the simple thought: “Ask, and ye shall receive” ([[D&C 4.7|D&C 4:7]]).

 I often ask the Lord for direction from Him.
 I will not, however, willingly accept promptings from any unworthy source.
 I refuse them.
 I do not want them, and I say so.